 - Shoot in RAW.
 Shooting in an uncompressed file format will take up a lot of space on your memory cards, but the results will be worth it.
 The RAW format gives you a lot more flexibility while editing photographs in post-production, especially if you want to adjust the white balance.

-Become a better photographer with the MasterClass All-Access Pass.
+Become a better photographer with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by photography masters, including Annie Liebovitz, Jimmy Chin, and more.